 - 1 tablespoon dried oregano or Italian herbs - optional

 - 1 1/2 cups of pasta - such as elbow macaroni, orzo, acini, or other small pasta

 - Freshly ground black pepper

 - grated Parmesan or Romano cheese

-Sauté for 2 minutes more, until the tomato paste darkens slightly.
-Turn up the heat and add the wine.
-Allow the soup to cook down for about 30 seconds.
+- Sauté for 2 minutes more, until the tomato paste darkens slightly.
+Turn up the heat and add the wine (if using, or add a cup of stock).
+Allow the soup to cook down for 1 minute.
 Add the stock or water, tomatoes with their juice, kidney beans, bay leaf, and herbs.
 Bring to a boil and add kosher salt.
 Reduce to low and simmer for 30-45 minutes.
 Make-ahead tip: this soup tastes even better if you stop HERE and keep it refrigerated for a day or so.

 Don’t miss a thing!

 this is one of my family’s straight-from-the-pantry meals.
 It’s done in well under 30 minutes, but packs a ton of flavor.
 With the addition of a couple more ingredients (I’ll let you guess what ONE of them is!) you can have Penne alla Vodka!